Nicotine: Oral health

-Several in vitro studies have investigated the potential effects of nicotine on a range of oral cells.
-A recent systematic review concluded that nicotine was unlikely to be cytotoxic to oral cells in vitro in most physiological conditions but further research is needed.
+Many studies have shown the pro-inflammatory effect of nicotine on oral diseases.
+Nicotine promotes and aggravates some diseases such as periodontitis and gingivitis, especially when there are harmful microorganisms in the oral cavity, however, the data are insufficient, especially in vivo.
 Understanding the potential role of nicotine in oral health has become increasingly important given the recent introduction of novel nicotine products and their potential role in helping smokers quit.